-We have almost polished off the month of June and July is knocking at the door.
-Having spent the month with our oscillating fans on to keep us cool, now is a good time to pause and take a few minutes to give them a quick clean.
-They have worked hard and could use a little bit of attention.
-(Plus it will keep your fan and your lungs in better shape!)
-Here's how...
+In anticipation of spending the warmer months with our oscillating fans on to keep us cool, now is a good time to pause and take a few minutes to give them a quick clean.
+They've got a lot of work ahead of them and could use a little bit of attention.
+(Plus it will keep your fan—and your lungs—in better shape!)

-Using the appropriate screw driver (usually Phillips) unscrew the front grill from the back grill.
+1. Using the appropriate screw driver (usually Phillips), unscrew the front grill from the back grill.
 Likewise, if your fan doesn't use screws, look for grill clips that can be snapped apart to allow the grill to be released.

 2. Unscrew the blade cap from the blade and take it off.

 4. On some models you'll be able to remove the back grill.
 If you are able, unscrew the grill nut from the back grill and take it off.
 If your not able to remove the back grill, you can still get a really deep clean with it on.

 5. Clean the grill by first wiping any loose dust off with a dust rag.
 Next, take a dampened towel over the grill to remove any caked on dirt.
 Get into the hard to reach nooks and crannies with a moistened Q tip.